rcc-uchicago/silc/tasks/rotation/README.md

 The mental rotation task consists of a sequence of trials.
 This sequence can be thought of as an interactive slide show, where each trial is a slide.

-To date we've implemented three variants of the task.
+To date we've implemented three variants of the task:

-In the `pair` version, each trial in the task (or "slide in the presentation") consists of two images placed side by side.
-Both images are of the same animal, though they may differ in terms of their direction (i.e., left-right orientation) and angle-of-rotation.
+* `one-finger` - single-touch for rotation
+* `two-finger` - multi-touch for rotation
+* `click` - click for auto rotation

+In the `one-finger` variant, a gesture event is attached to each trial image so that the image can be rotated with a single finger.

-A gesture event is attached to each trial image so that the image can be rotated with a two-finger rotation gesture.
+In the `two-finger` variant, a gesture event is attached to each trial image so that the image can be rotated with a two-finger rotation gesture.

-The `solo` version is a simplified variant of this.
-Only one image is presented at a time and no gesture events are attached to these standalone images.
+In the `click` version no gesture events are attached to the image stimuli.
 Instead, a switch is provided prior at the first trial.
 If set to "ON", trial images are auto-rotated to original position when clicked/tapped.
 If set to "OFF", trial images remain static.

 ## Dev References